mhx/dwarfs/doc/mkdwarfs.md

   Show full usage with all options, including defaults, compression level detail and supported compression algorithms.

+## EXIT CODES

+Upon successful completion, `mkdwarfs` will exit with exit code 0.
+If an unrecoverable error occurs (i.e. no valid file system image has been produced), it will exit with exit code 1.
+If any errors have occurred (e.g. not all input files could be read), the exit code will be 2.

 ## CATEGORIZERS

 Categorizers will inspect the input files in the scanning phase and try to